-Yes No Subpart B-Assurances (Assurance is hereby provided.)
-(Assurance cannot be ensured.
-Provide date on which State will complete changes in order to provide assurance.)
-Check and enter date(s) as (20 U.S.C.
-1434; 1435; and 1437(b); 34 CFR §§303.101-126; 303.220; 303.227) applicable (b) Professional and other groups (including parent support and training and information centers, such as those funded under the Act) that provide assistance to infants and toddlers with disabilities eligible under Part C of the Act and their families; and (c) Research and demonstration projects being conducted in the State relating to infants and toddlers with disabilities.
-(34 CFR §303.117) 11.
-The Statewide system includes a comprehensive system of (a) Includes- (1) Training personnel to implement innovative system of personnel development- (a) Includes- (1) Training personnel to implement innovative strategies and activities for the recruitment and retention of EIS providers; (2) Promoting the preparation of EIS providers who are fully and appropriately qualified to provide early intervention services under Part C; and x (3) Training personnel to coordinate transition services for infants and toddlers with disabilities who are transitioning from an early intervention services program under Part C of the Act to a preschool program under section 619 of the Act, Head Start, Early Head Start, an elementary school program under Part B of the Act, or another appropriate program. (b) May include- Training personnel to work in rural and inner-city areas; Training personnel in the emotional and social development of young children; Training personnel to support families in participating fully in the development and implementation of the child's IFSP; and (4) Training personnel who provide services under this part using standards that are consistent with early learning personnel development standards funded under the State Advisory Council on Early Childhood Education and Care established under the Head Start
+Yes No Subpart B-Assurances .(Assurance is hereby provided.) .(Assurance cannot be ensured.
+Provide date on which State will complete changes in order to provide assurance.) .Check and enter date(s) as (20 U.S.C.
+1434; 1435; and 1437(b); 34 CFR §ů303.101-126; 303.220; 303.227) applicable (b) Professional and other groups (including parent support and training and information centers, such as those funded under the Act) that provide assistance to infants and toddlers with disabilities eligible under Part C of the Act and their families; and (c) Research and demonstration projects being conducted in the State relating to infants and toddlers with disabilities.
+(34 CFR §303.117) X 11.
+The Statewide system includes a comprehensive system of personnel development, including the training of paraprofessionals and the training of primary referral sources with respect to the basic components of early intervention services available in the State.
+The State's comprehensive system of personnel development- (a) Includes- (1) Training personnel to implement innovative strategies and activities for the recruitment and retention of EIS providers; (2) Promoting the preparation of EIS providers who are fully and appropriately qualified to provide early intervention services for infants and toddlers with disabilities who are transitioning from an early intervention services program under Part C of the Act to a preschool program under Part B of the Act, or another appropriate program. (b) May include- (1) Training personnel to work in rural and inner-city areas; (2) Training personnel in the emotional and social development of young children; (3) Training personnel to support families in participating fully in the development and implementation of the child's IFSP; and (4) Training personnel who provide services under this part using standards that are consistent with early learning personnel development standards funded under the State Advisory Council on Early Childhood Education and Care established under the Head Start